 Laser therapy is an innovative technology used to treat acute and chronic injuries as well as accelerate the healing process after surgery, alleviate joint pain, and treat degenerative diseases.

 Laser therapy focuses red and infrared light on tissue at and below the surface of the skin.
 The light energizes the cells, producing a structural protein called collagen used to repair tissue.
 Lasers continue to promote healing by supporting vascular dilation and synthesis, increasing blood circulation to the affected region.
 The stimulation also releases the body’s own pain-relieving hormones.

 The process generally takes between 5-10 minutes, with most patients seeing positive effects after 3-5 uses.
 The treatment continues to relieve pain and fight inflammation for up to 24 hours following the session.

 - Neuromuscular disease

-Low-level laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative therapies.
-The broad biochemical benefits, and lack of adverse side effects, have made laser therapy the preferred post-operative rehab method in veterinary medicine.
+Laser therapy is normally combined with other types of veterinary medicine including pharmaceutical regimens and alternative treatments.
+The many benefits and lack of adverse side effects have made laser therapy the preferred post-operative rehab method in veterinary medicine.

 If you would like to know more about laser therapy and if it could benefit your pet, contact the Meadowlawn Animal Services location nearest you: